Irina Paley: Marriages

-Irina married her first cousin once removed, Prince Feodor Alexandrovich of Russia (1898–1968), son of Grand Duke Alexander Mikhailovich of Russia, on 21 May 1923 in Paris.
+Irina married her first cousin once removed, Prince Feodor Alexandrovich of Russia (1898–1968), son of Grand Duke Alexander Mikhailovich and Grand Duchess Xenia Alexandrovna (sister of Nicholas II), on 21 May 1923 in Paris.
 They later had a son, Prince Michael Feodorovich of Russia, on 4 May 1924.

 She began an affair with Count Hubert de Monbrison (15 August 1892 – 14 April 1981) during her marriage to Feodor and bore Hubert a daughter, Irene Romanov, on 7 May 1934, while still married to Feodor.
 She and Feodor were divorced on 22 July 1936.
 Irina married Hubert on 11 April 1950 in Paris.

 Irina died in Paris on 15 November 1990.
 She was the last surviving grandchild of Alexander II of Russia.
 Her son and daughter both have descendants.